 Even if your prescription is only slightly off, you'll still be likely to get headaches.
 Wearing the wrong prescription can cause your eyes to strain and as a result, you may notice frequent headaches a few days after wearing the wrong prescription.
 If your headaches seem to be getting worse when wearing your new glasses, then you must contact your optician again.

-Other symptoms include nausea, Worse vision in one eye while the other eye is closed and eye strain.
+Other symptoms include nausea, eye strain, and worse vision in one eye while the other eye is closed.

 How long does it take for your eyes to adjust to new glasses?

 Sometimes you will need time to adjust to a new pair of glasses.
 The adjustment period can sometimes take a few days, a few weeks or even up to a month.
-This will depend on the individual and their type of prescription.
+This will depend on the individual and their prescription.

 Can glasses actually make your vision worse?

 Some people believe that wearing glasses will weaken your vision.
 This is because they believe that using their eyes without glasses will eventually correct their vision, but this isn’t true.